ABOUT THIS STUDY

-- Healthy male and female subjects of non-childbearing potential between the ages of 21
+- Healthy male and female subjects of non-childbearing potential between the ages of 21 and 55.

 - No evidence of active or latent TB.